Josh-DL/DINO-paddle/README.md

 # DINO:DETR with Improved DeNoising Anchor Boxes for End-to-End Object Detection
+This project is for paper reproduce with PP.

 ## 12epoch model eval result under custom dataset
 IoU metric: bbox